-The Alaska cruise we took last summer departed from Pier 91 on the Seattle waterfront.
+The Alaska cruise we took in 2016 departed from Pier 91 on the Seattle waterfront.
 Because we live in the Seattle area, getting to our ship required only a car ride.
-Those who don't live in the dparture city must fly into a nearby airport and must then transfer from the airport to the ship.
+Those who don't live in the departure city must fly into a nearby airport and must then transfer from the airport to the ship.

 |Celebrity Solstice at Seattle's Pier 91|

 While it is fairly common for passengers to fly in to one’s departure city the day the cruise departs, doing so carries the risk of encountering flight delays that could cause you to quite literally miss the boat.

 To reduce or eliminate that possibility, passengers may want to fly in the day before departure, spend the night in their departure city, then make their way to their cruise ship the next day.
 All of that, of course, comes at a cost that will vary depending on the airline, length of flight, and the type of hotel the traveler prefers.

 In addition to the air fare from home to the departure city, there are transfers from the airport to the pier.
 Our cruise line offered transfers for $24 per person in each direction, or a round trip of $96 for a couple.
 Other options were available, including taxi cabs, Uber, Lyft, shuttle buses and car services.
 According to the web site TaxiFareFinder.com, a cab from SEA to Pier 91 would cost about $56 including a 15 percent tip for the driver.
 Car service from the airport to the pier would cost around $90 including a 20 percent gratuity for the driver.
 Double those amounts for the cost of a round trip.